-Schedule 2: Examples of Schedule 2 drugs include Cocaine and Morphine.
+Schedule 2: Cocaine and methamphetamine.

-Schedule 4: Examples of Schedule 4 drugs include Ambien, Xanax, and Valium.
+Schedule 4: Ambien, Xanax, and Valium.

-Schedule 5: Examples of Schedule 5 drugs include Lyrica and cough suppressants.
+Schedule 5: Lyrica and cough suppressants.

-The Drug Enforcement Administration (DEA)
+The Drug Enforcement Administration

-The DEA is responsible for the enforcement of the Controlled Substances Act and may initiate proceedings to change a drug's schedule or to add or erase any drug from a certain schedule.
-The DEA is also responsible for making sure registrants abide by security controls and storage requirements set forth by the Controlled Substances Act.
-In addition, the DEA works cooperatively with state and local law enforcement in special task forces to help stop drug trafficking and gang related drug violence that occurs nationwide.
+The DEA, created in 1973, is a federal agency tasked with regulating the use of controlled substances.
+It may initiate proceedings to add new drugs to the federal schedules or erase others from them.
+The agency also ensures that registrants abide by security controls and storage requirements for legally produced drugs.
+Finally, the DEA works cooperatively with state and local law enforcement in special task forces to thwart drug trafficking and gang-related drug violence nationwide.

 Facing Drug Charges?
 An Attorney Can Help